isomerpages/ogp/_about-us/eng/timothee.md

   - QuizSG
   - Armoury
   - Signify
-accomplishments: >-
+accomplishments:
-  * Introduced team and engineering practices to a growing Forms team including sprints, team charters/roles, and higher standards for monitoring and observability
+  - Introduced team and engineering practices to a growing Forms team including sprints, team charters/roles, and higher standards for monitoring and observability

-  * Led the FormSG engineering team to deliver on payments feature, React migration, SES migration, infrastructure upgrades and internal product operations administration tools
+  - Led the FormSG engineering team to deliver on payments feature, React migration, SES migration, infrastructure upgrades and internal product operations administration tools

-  * Reorganised the Forms team to pursue 3 concurrent products: FormSG, Signify, and CheckPoint
+  - "Reorganised the Forms team to pursue 3 concurrent products: FormSG, Signify, and CheckPoint"
 quote: ""
 linkedinId: timotheegroleau